 The Distribution Plan may be extended annually by the approval of a majority of the Fund's Board of Trustees, including a majority of the Independent Trustees.
 As adopted, the Fund does not intend to implement the Distribution Plan.
-This means that any current distribution-related expenses are not paid by the Fund but are being paid by the Advisor out of its profits.
+This means that any current distribution-related expenses are not paid by the Fund but are being paid by the Advisor.